pytorch/audio/CONTRIBUTING.md

 The built docs should now be available in `docs/build/html`

+The docs are also automatically built when you submit a PR.
+The job that builds the docs is named `build_docs`.
+If that job passes, a link to the rendered docs will be available in the `build_docs artifact` job.

 ## License

 By contributing to Torchaudio, you agree that your contributions will be licensed